punitTecorb/TDD-Mocha/readme.md

-## Test cases using Mocha in Nodejs
+## Test cases using Mocha in Nodejs with typescript

 ## Introduction
 Test-driven development (TDD) is an evolutionary approach to development which combines test-first development where you write a test before you write just enough production code to fulfill that test and refactoring.
 In simple terms, test cases are created before code is written.